qxxxb/ctf/2021/def_con_finals/README.md

 ## Friday

-- Woke up and went downstairs to the CTF floor.
+- I woke up at 8 AM and went downstairs to the CTF floor at 9 AM.

 - As we were setting up, we discovered that OOO accidentally leaked a bunch of challenges.
-Despite the leaked challenges, the first challenges were released with only a slight delay.
-I focused on `zero-is-you`.
+Despite the leaked challenges, the competition started with only a slight delay.
+I focused on `zero-is-you`:

   ![imgs/z.png](imgs/z.png)